MakeSchool-Tutorials/html-portfolio/P4-using-css3/content.md

 <!-- Comment to break actionable boxes. -->

 > [solution]
 > You guessed it, graceful degradation!
 In this case we could make use of the older hacks on how to center our content and come up with a different way to make the image circular.
 Alternatively, we could load in different stylesheets based on browser features.
 This requires some more logic in the `<head>` tag or some JavaScript.
+The source code of the [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate/blob/master/src/index.html) might give you an idea on how that is done if you are interested in finding out more.

 #The z-index
 Now, let's move the content into the correct place vertically.
 We want the logo to be on top of the circular image and we want the titles across the circular image.